 In 1998, longtime public school educator (and now Deputy Director at the Bill & Melinda Gates Foundation) Don Shalvey joined forces with Silicon Valley entrepreneur and Netflix founder Reed Hastings to launch Aspire Public Schools, one of the nation’s first charter management organizations.
-The mission Don and Reed set out to achieve was simple and straightforward, and it remains the same to this day: open and operate small, high-quality, college prep charter schools in low-income neighborhoods.
+The mission Don and Reed set out to achieve was simple and straightforward, and it remains the same to this day: open and operate small, high-quality, tuition-free charter schools in low-income neighborhoods.

 Aspire is committed to providing equitable opportunities for our students, families, and teammates.
 We use an equity lens to examine our policies, practices, and systems at Aspire to strive for all groups to increase access and benefit from our work.
 This belief is woven throughout our core values.
 Read more about Equity at Aspire.

 Bienestar (Well-being): Learning, working, and playing require us to feel safe and well.
 Our spaces and interactions support physical, emotional, cultural, ethnic, academic, and social safety, allowing us to feel secure enough to bring our full selves each day.